openSUSE/SUSEPrime/README.md

 Assumptions
 -----------

-* You are running openSUSE Tumbleweed
+* You are running openSUSE Leap 15.1 or later
 * You don't have bumblebee installed
 * You installed NVIDIA drivers using http://opensuse-community.org/nvidia.ymp